By default, there are no Monitored Tokens. This means that the system monitors

-monitor all tokens as no filter exists.
-Calling GET /entity/config/monitoredTokens
+all tokens as no filter exists.
+Calling

-before configuring, it will return 204, a no-content response.
+before configuring, returns 204, a no-content response.

 The Monitored Tokens feature in the Programmable Wallet aims to empower developers with enhanced control over viewing token balances and transactions.
-This feature enables developers to easily manage and filter out tokens unrelated to their use case from our API responses, thereby selectively screening which tokens end-users can see, providing a more streamlined and personalized experience.
+This feature enables developers to easily manage and filter out tokens unrelated to their use case from Circle API responses, thereby selectively screening which tokens end-users can see, providing a more streamlined and personalized experience.

 By utilizing the API endpoint